-Balance at December 31, 2021 \$ -

-Initial fair value of the Working Capital Loan Option 7,828

-Change in fair value (7,648)

-Balance at March 31, 2022 180

-Initial fair value of the Working Capital Loan Option 57

-Change in fair value (105)

-Balance at June 30, 2022 132
+Balance at December 31, 2021 \$ Initial fair value of the Working Capital Loan Option 7,885 Change in fair value (7,885) Balance at December 31, 2022 and March 31, 2023 \$

-Change in fair value (132)

-Balance at September 30, 2022

-Note 10-Subsequent Events
+Note 10.
+Subsequent Events

-The Company has evaluated subsequent events and transactions occurring through the date the financial statement were issued.
-Based upon this review, there are no such events requiring potential adjustment to or disclosure in the unaudited condensed financial statements.
+The Company evaluated subsequent events and transactions that occurred up to the date unaudited condensed financial statements were available to be issued.
+Based upon this review, the Company determined that, except as disclosed below, there have been no events that have occurred that would require adjustments to the disclosures in the unaudited condensed financial statements, except as disclosed below.